qualcomm-linux/docker_deb_build/README.md

 ## Adding tooling

-If additional tooling is required, the user shall add it in every Dockerfile found in Docker, open and merge the PR which will automatically trigger a post-merge build and upload to GHCR.
+If additional tooling is required, the user shall add it to the **Dockerfiles/base-packages.txt**, open and merge the PR which will automatically trigger a post-merge build and upload to GHCR.
 Then, next time a github workflow build happens, the new tool will be present in the image hosted in GHCR.

 ## How to enter the container